peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 that is separated into zones.
 The boundary between a parent zone and a child zone is indicated using a zone cut.
-Zone cuts are specified using specific resource records which are published within the parent and child zones, and are revealed during DNS resolution by referral responses from nameservers.
+Zone cuts are specified using specific resource records which are published within the parent and child zones and are revealed during DNS resolution by referral responses from nameservers.

-Private namespaces also exist in the DNS.
+Private namespaces also exist.
 A user of a private network might be able to resolve names using local DNS infrastructure that are not visible to other users of other networks.
-This is often an intentional and deliberate configuration by network operators.
-For example to provide name resolution for internal, private services that are not available to users of other networks.
+This is often an intentional and deliberate configuration by network operators, for example to provide name resolution for internal, private services that are not available to users of other networks.